Milos Raonic: 2020: Fifth Australian Open quarterfinal, Fourth Masters 1000 final

-Raonic started his 2020 at Qatar open in Doha where he was seeded 4th.
-However, only in his first match he lost to Corentin Moutet in straight sets.
+Raonic started his 2020 at the Qatar Open in Doha where he was seeded 4th.
+However, in his first match he lost to Corentin Moutet in straight sets.
 Raonic then participated in 2020 Australian Open, where he defeated Lorenzo Giustino, Cristian Garín, Stefanos Tsitsipas and Marin Čilić before losing to Novak Djokovic at the quarter-final stage in straight sets.
 In February 2020, Raonic participated in New York Open where he was seeded second, but he lost to Soonwoo Kwon in his first match at the tournament.

 Days later, he took part in Delray Beach Open and defeated Denis Istomin, Cedrik-Marcel Stebe, Steve Johnson before losing his semi-final match to Reilly Opelka.

 Raonic found form at the 2020 Cincinnati Masters, where he defeated Sam Querrey, Daniel Evans, and a resurgent Andy Murray, all in straight sets.
 In the quarterfinal stage, he recovered from a set and a break down, and saved a match point to defeat Filip Krajinović in their quarterfinal encounter.
 He defeated 4th seed Stefanos Tsitsipas in straight sets to reach his fourth Masters 1000 final.
 He lost to Novak Djokovic in 3 sets in the final.

 At the US Open, he lost in the second round to countryman, Vasek Pospisil.

 After a semifinal appearance at the St. Petersburg Open, Raonic would end his year with another semifinal appearance at the Paris Masters where he lost to 3rd seed and eventual champion Daniil Medvedev in straight sets.

 2021: ATP Cup debut, injuries and hiatus

 Raonic opened his 2021 campaign at the 2021 ATP Cup representing team Canada alongside countrymen Denis Shapovalov, Steven Diez and Peter Polansky.
 Canada was drawn into a round robin group with teams Serbia and Germany, and Raonic was penciled in as the number 2 player.
 In the first tie against team Serbia, Raonic won his singles match in straight sets over Dušan Lajović.
 Partnering with Shapovalov in the deciding doubles match, they were unable to get the win and thus lost the tie 2–1.
 In the second tie, versus team Germany, Raonic lost his singles match against Jan-Lennard Struff in two tiebreaker sets, and after Shapovalov lost his match against Zverev, Canada was officially eliminated from the tournament.

-At the 2021 Australian Open, he lost in the fourth round to Novak Djokovic.
+At the 2021 Australian Open, he lost in the fourth round to eventual champion Novak Djokovic.

 Raonic struggled with calf and right leg injuries for most of the year.
 After losing in the fourth round at the 2021 Miami Masters to eventual champion Hubert Hurkacz in three sets, he took a hiatus that lasted for three months and returned at the 2021 Atlanta Open in July.
 As the top seed, he lost in his opening match against eventual finalist Brandon Nakashima in three sets.
 After the loss, he took another hiatus due to his injuries.

-2023: Planned comeback

-According to his coach Mario Tudor, Milos Raonic is planning on coming back early 2023 possibly in March after missing the entire 2022 season.